 Cognitive biases are systematic deviations from rational judgment that affect decision-making.
 In gambling, these biases often lead to irrational behavior and suboptimal outcomes.
 Here are some key cognitive biases relevant to gambling:

-The gambler’s fallacy involves the mistaken belief that past random events influence future outcomes.
-For example, if a roulette wheel lands on red several times in a row, a player might believe that black is “due” to appear.
+- The Gambler’s Fallacy: The gambler’s fallacy involves the mistaken belief that past random events influence future outcomes.
+For example, if a roulette wheel lands on red several times in a row, a player might believe that black is "due" to appear.
+Research: A study conducted by the University of Leicester in the UK indicates that about 60% of gamblers exhibit the gambler’s fallacy, which often leads to increased risk-taking and flawed betting strategies.

-• Study: According to research published in Gambling Research: Journal of the National Council on Problem Gambling by the University of Maryland, 65% of gamblers demonstrate overconfidence.
+- Overconfidence Bias: Overconfidence bias occurs when players overestimate their skill or luck, leading to larger bets and more significant losses.
+Study: According to research published in Gambling Research: Journal of the National Council on Problem Gambling by the University of Maryland, 65% of gamblers demonstrate overconfidence.
 This bias can result in higher stakes and greater losses, as players may underestimate the role of chance.

-• Findings: Research from the University of Cambridge in the UK shows that approximately 72% of gamblers experience the illusion of control.
+- Illusion of Control: The illusion of control is the belief that one can influence the outcome of random events, such as slot machines or roulette spins.
+Findings: Research from the University of Cambridge in the UK shows that approximately 72% of gamblers experience the illusion of control.
 This bias often leads to increased gambling activity and riskier behavior, as players feel they have more control over outcomes than they actually do.

 Emotional States and Gambling Behavior